mnori/emb0x/README.md

 # architecture

-- webapp
+- `webapp`
-  - this holds the web server, that uses a .net c# based backend
+  - this holds the web server, that uses a .net c# based backend. webapp communicates with the `database`.
-- database
+- `database`
-  - holds the database engine which at the moment will always be mysql
+  - holds the `database` engine which at the moment will always be mysql
-- import-manager
+- `import-manager`
-  - here there is a daemon that handles imported files such as .zip or individual tracks that are uploaded from the web server. like the web server, the import-manager is written in c#
+  - here there is a daemon that handles imported files such as .zip or individual tracks that are uploaded from `webapp`.
+It interacts with the `database`. like `webapp`, the `import-manager` is written in c#.

 # run it on your own b0x
 this requires docker to be installed first